Dr. James B. Hasler, age 93, Reedsburg, died October 19, 2018, following a brief illness.

 Gifts and memorials to Sacred Heart Parish, Reedsburg, Illinois College of Optometry Foundation and Madison Area Technical College Foundation in lieu of flowers.

-in memory of James B. Hasler, please visit our floral store.
+To send flowers to the family or plant a tree in memory of James B. Hasler, please visit our floral store.